getlift/lift/docs/database-dynamodb-single-table.md

 ## How it works

-The `database/dynamodb-single-table` construct creates and configures the table for production:
+The `database/dynamodb-single-table` construct creates and configures the table for production following [Single Table Design](https://www.alexdebrie.com/posts/dynamodb-single-table/) principles:

 - a composite primary index with generic attributes names - `PK` for the partition key and `SK` for the sort key
 - 5 local secondary indexes, the maximum allowed, with generic names - `LSI-1` to `LSI-5` for the index names and `LSI-1-SK` to `LSI-5-SK` for the sort keys.
 Those indexes have no impact on pricing as long as their indexes are not populated with data.
 Modifying a table local secondary indexes configuration requires table re-creation, thus enabling all of them by default at table creation.